§ 3801 Objectives.

 (8) Review the Executive Director's annual budget request and other applications for funds from any source;

-(9) Prepare and approve a written annual report concerning resources, policies, procedures, and statutes which affect the goal of permanency for children.
+(9) Prepare and approve a written annual report that discusses relevant issues affecting permanency for children.
 This report will be submitted to the Governor, the Secretary of the Department of Services for Children, Youth and their Families, the Chief Justice of the Supreme Court of Delaware, and the General Assembly, as well as other interested parties.
+This report may be distributed electronically.

 § 3809 Duties of the Executive Director.